 (Note: ELP stands for Experiential Learning Plan)

-The Fellowship will be awarded in two instalments, the first 50% being awarded upon acceptance of the Fellowship, and the second 50% being awarded upon submission of a mid-term progress report that demonstrates, to the satisfaction of the Board of Directors of the Kimberley Foundation, that the Fellowship program is progressing satisfactorily and according to the Experiential Learning Program originally submitted.
+The Fellowship will be awarded in two installments, the first 50% being awarded 30 days prior to commencement of approved ELP activities, and the second 50% being awarded upon submission of a mid-term progress report that demonstrates, to the satisfaction of the Board of Directors of the Kimberley Foundation, that the Fellowship program is progressing satisfactorily and according to the Experiential Learning Program originally submitted.
 The Board reserves the right to alter the payment schedule upon review of the midterm report if concerns are noted regarding the applicant’s progress towards experiential learning program goals.

 The Kimberley Foundation Board of Directors will undertake an initial review of applications and develop a short list of candidates.
 As part of the review process, the Foundation, at its discretion may undertake confidential independent review of any application to determine the scientific or partnership merit of the proposed Experiential Learning Program.
 Final evaluation of shortlisted applicants may include interviews with the applicant (by skype or other electronic means), and may include reference checks, with knowledge of these provided to the applicant, as selected by the Kimberley Foundation Board of Directors.